delabassee/java-lab/lab5-conference-app.md

 ## Overview

-In this Lab, you will clone and build a Helidon application that will be used to test some of the recent Java features.
+In this section, you will clone and build a Helidon application that will be used to test some of the recent Java features.
 This simple application is themed around conferences, it provides a simple REST endpoint that lists speakers and a basic web user interface.

-⚠️ For the sake of brevity and clarity, this application takes some shortcuts and does not necessarily implements all the best practices recommended for an application that would go into production.
-Typically, you would have to think about concerns such as security, synchronization, testing, data validation, availability, scaling, etc. none of which are relevant in the context of this lab!
+⚠️ For the sake of brevity and clarity, this application takes some shortcuts and does not necessarily implement all the best practices recommended for an application that would go into production.
+Typically, you would have to think about concerns such as security, synchronization, testing, data validation, availability, scaling, etc. none of which are relevant in the context of today's lab!

 ## The Conference Application ⛔